Joint Wills

 Couples regularly sit down together to make their Wills, such as civil partners each wishing to leave everything to the other.
 Or a married couple with children each wanting to give everything to their spouse or - if the spouse has died earlier - to their children.

 But there is one important point to remember.
-Your plans may be made together, and your decisions may be joint decisions, but you are really making two Wills - one for each of you.
+Your plans may be made together, and your decisions may be joint decisions, but you are really need two Wills - one for each of you.

 There have been examples of joint Wills being upheld by the law, but it is on the basis that they are two Wills, separately proved; and the second person is at liberty to change the Will anyway (unless it is a valid mutual Will).